-Keywords: text mining, knowledge discovery form collection of texts, annotation, ontology engineering from texts The objective of a text mining process is to extract useful knowledge units from large collections of texts [78].
+Keywords: text mining, knowledge discovery from texts, text classification, annotation, ontology engineering from texts.

+The objective of a text mining process is to extract useful knowledge units from large collections of texts [67].
 The text mining process shows specific characteristics due to the fact that texts are complex objects written in natural language.
-The information in a text is expressed in an informal way, following linguistic rules, making text mining a particular task.
-To avoid information dispersion, a text mining process has to take into account -as much as possible- paraphrases, ambiguities, specialized vocabulary and terminology.
+The information in a text is expressed in an informal way, following linguistic rules, making text mining a difficult task.
+A text mining process has to take into account -as much as possible- paraphrases, ambiguities, specialized vocabulary and terminology.
 This is why the preparation of texts for text mining is usually dependent on linguistic resources and methods.

-From a KDDK perspective, text mining is aimed at extracting "interesting units" (nouns and relations) from texts with the help of domain knowledge encoded within an ontology (also useful for text annotation).
+From a KDDK perspective, text mining aims at extracting "interesting units" (nouns and relations) from texts with the help of domain knowledge encoded within a knowledge base.
+The process is roughly similar for text annotation.
 Text mining is especially useful in the context of semantic web for ontology engineering.
-In the Orpailleur team, the focus is put on the mining of real-world texts in application domains such as biology and medicine, using mainly symbolic data mining methods, and especially Formal Concept Analysis.
+In the Orpailleur team, we work on the mining of real-world texts in application domains such as biology and medicine, using mainly symbolic data mining methods, and especially Formal Concept Analysis.
 Accordingly, the text mining process may be involved in a loop used to enrich and to extend linguistic resources.
 In turn, linguistic and ontological resources can be exploited to guide a "knowledge-based text mining process".